Performance Metrics that Matter

 The quickest and easiest benefit of data collection with a CMMS system is creating frequency histograms.
 Whereas the end result of collecting data is the ability to have predictive algorithms, it makes sense that you simply cannot start at the top of this progression.
 However, each step of the progression is important to understand for the proper collection of data for your assets.

 Where Do You Begin?

 To know where to start – you have to ask ‘What does success look like?’
 Always start with the end in mind.
-There is no ‘cookie cutter’ approach to this.
-No two organizations are the same.
+There is no ‘cookie cutter’ approach to this, as no two organizations are the same.
 Therefore, no one approach will work efficiently.
 You are trying to produce a quality product or service within a reasonable cost or profit margin safely and with consistent quality.
-This is not a one-time effort; this is more like a journey to improve your processes continually.
+This is not a one-time effort; it is a journey to improve your processes continually.

 - What data or reports would make your life easier?

 - What information does your boss consistently ask for?

 - What is your current PM:CM (Planned Maintenance: Corrective Maintenance) ratio?

 - What type of PM:CM ratio does your business need?

 - What are your current maintenance budget busters?